What is a Promissory Note

 When purchasing a home, the borrower will be signing two different documents: the promissory note and the deed of trust.

 Another difference is a promissory note is a negotiable instrument that can be transferred or sold (or endorsed—e.g., signed over), to a new owner at any time.
 When the new owner of the note attempts to collect on the note, a letter will be sent to the borrower asking for repayment.
 This should include a copy of the promissory note so the borrower is aware of the change of ownership.

-If you are unsure about whether you are dealing with a promissory note or mortgage note, it is always suggested that one consults with a professional.
+If you are unsure about whether you are dealing with a promissory note or mortgage note, it is always suggested that you consult with a professional.

 Who Can Buy My Promissory Note?

-Individuals do purchase promissory notes on their own, but it is definitely wise to use an established company who has the experience, knowledge, and funds to buy notes.
+Private individuals purchase promissory notes on their own, but it is definitely wise to use an established and experienced company who has the knowledge and funds to buy notes.
 In some cases, a banking institution may wish to buy your note, as they are the majority of note holders in the nation.

 However, for most note holders wishing to sell their note, a note buyer whose business it is to buy and invest in promissory notes will likely be the ones to purchase the note from you